SudoKy0t0/SudoKy0t0.github.io/_posts/2026-01-26-htb-lacasadepapel-writeup.md

 Following this [post](https://arminreiter.com/2022/01/create-your-own-certificate-authority-ca-using-openssl/), we can get an idea on how to create our own self-signed certificate with the newly obtained ca.key.

 In the referenced post, the process is divided into multiple steps using OpenSSL.
 The first step involves creating a private key to sign the certificate.
-In our case, this step can be skipped, as we already have access to the required key.
+In this case, this step can be skipped, as we already have access to the required key.
 Moving on to the second step, we can proceed with signing the certificate.

 ```bash
 ┌──(kali㉿kali)-[~/hackthebox/lacasadepapel/cert]